• Art Magazine

 Below, we would like to introduce you to seven groundbreaking service providers who are setting new standards in this field (curated and compiled by 3Druck.com ).
 This overview presents current services as well as innovative solutions and concepts related to text-to-3D AI .

-This includes both existing solutions and models under development.
+This includes both existing solutions and models currently under development.

 OpenAI Shape-E

 OpenAI recently Shap-E , a new text-based tool for creating 3D models.
-Compared to its predecessor, Point-E, Shap-E is faster and delivers more accurate results.
+Compared to its predecessor Point-E, Shap-E impresses with its remarkable speed and even more precise results.

 The potential of this AI tool lies in simplifying and accelerating the entire 3D modeling process – which in turn can lead to prototypes being created much faster and more effective production becoming possible.